Searches for Long-Lived Particles at the Future FCC-ee: Experimental Outlook

 Results are shown for several choices of active-sterile mixing $\vert V_{eN}\vert$, and assume that an integrated luminosity of 150 ab$^{-1}$ is collected during the Tera-$Z$ run of FCC-ee~\cite{FCC-CDR2}.
 No event selection is applied at this stage.

 \FloatBarrier

-The kinematics of HNLs in the $m_N =20-90~\GeV$ mass range at FCC-ee can also be studied.
+The kinematics of HNLs in the $m_N =20-90$~GeV mass range at FCC-ee can also be studied.
 Figure~\ref{fig:HNLkinematics} shows the baseline kinematics distributions of $N$ when no event selection is applied at this stage.
-Here and below, active-sterile mixing of $\vert V_{eN}\vert = 1.41 \times 10^{-6}$ for representative masses of $m_N = 30~(50)~[70]~\{90\}$~\GeV is assumed.
+Here and below, active-sterile mixing of $\vert V_{eN}\vert = 1.41 \times 10^{-6}$ for representative masses of $m_N = 30~(50)~[70]~\{90\}$~GeV is assumed.

-Fig.~\ref{fig:HNLkinematics_mass} shows the generator-level invariant mass of the HNL, which aligns with the pole mass of $N$.
-In Fig.~\ref{fig:HNLkinematics_mom}, the magnitude of the normalized, generator-level three-momentum $\vert \vec{p}_N\vert$ in the lab frame is presented.
+Figure~\ref{fig:HNLkinematics_mass} shows the generator-level invariant mass of the HNL, which aligns with the pole mass of $N$.
+In Figure~\ref{fig:HNLkinematics_mom}, the magnitude of the normalized, generator-level three-momentum $\vert \vec{p}_N\vert$ in the lab frame is presented.
 From elementary kinematics, $\vert \vec{p}_N\vert$ is given analytically for a massless electron by the formula